grebtsew/dcDeployControl/README.md

   - "default=true" # For this contianer set to default, meaning this container will be included in the default group.
 ```

+# Main Features

+The main features include:

+- **Automatic detection and visualization of Networks** : Will parse docker-compose networks and automatically devide containers into appropriate groups.
+- **Automatic deteciton of external containers and Networks** : The visualization will each 10 second receive information about other contaners running in the docker environment and add them to the visualization.
+- **Start and stop any subsets of containers** : Creates a dynamic gui where containers can be easily started eighter one at a time or as a larger subset.
+- **Create clickable links** : Will add buttons on container cards to faster reach other applications.
+- **Label system** : Uses a label system, described above to let the user manipulate the visualization.
+- **Build and Clear function** : Build and clear functions has been added that runs the `build` and `down` command to clear up any issues with old running containers.

 # CI/CD

 To ensure that the project maintains a high quality code, several CI/CD github actions has been added to the project.
 These must pass in order to get pull requests merged into main branch.